Bruce Brown NBA Playoffs Player Props: Nuggets vs. Lakers

 - Brown's opponents, the Lakers, have one of the fastest offensive tempos, ranking second, averaging 104.8 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- On defense, the Lakers have conceded 116.6 points per game, which is 20th-best in the league.
+- Defensively, the Lakers are 20th in the NBA, conceding 116.6 points per contest.

-- The Lakers are the 25th-ranked team in the NBA, conceding 44.9 rebounds per game.
+- The Lakers give up 44.9 rebounds per game, ranking 25th in the league.

-- The Lakers give up 25.7 assists per contest, 15th-ranked in the NBA.
+- The Lakers allow 25.7 assists per contest, 15th-ranked in the NBA.

-- Looking at 3-pointers, the Lakers are 18th in the league, allowing 12.5 makes per game.
+- The Lakers are the 18th-ranked team in the NBA at allowing threes, conceding 12.5 made 3-pointers per contest.

 Bruce Brown vs. the Lakers